tomsWebConsulting/twcsl/Page/Page Tags Cache/README.md

 * **2026-04-19**

+  * fixed issue with tagNameToCssClassName not encoding className correctly, invalid tag characters
+  * changed DOMContentLoaded event to load
+  * bumped version to 0.4.2

+* **2026-04-19**

+  * changed DOMContentLoaded event to load
   * fixed issue with tagNameToCssClassName not encoding className correctly, -- was encoded to -
   * bumped version to 0.4.1